Skip to content

 Program Description:

-SIT Study Abroad Nepal: Geoscience in the Himalaya
+SIT Study Abroad Nepal: Geoscience in the Himalaya (Summer)

 Undertake Earth science fieldwork in the spectacular setting of the Nepal Himalaya, one of the most active mountain ranges in the world.

-WHY STUDY IN NEPAL?
+WHY STUDY GEOSCIENCE IN NEPAL?

 Tucked between China and India, Nepal is dominated by the Himalaya, known for many of Earth’s highest peaks and deepest gorges.
 Learn to “read” rocks and dive deep into geology to understand past and present Earth processes.
 Your geological trek will take you from the rain-soaked region south of the mountains, between two peaks higher than 8,000 meters, and to the arid edge of the Tibetan Plateau to the north.
 The active tectonics of Asia mean a high earthquake risk for many Himalayan communities.
 The steep mountain slopes and intense rainfall make landslides another hazard.
 These, combined with weak architectural choices, have led to major structural damage in Nepal.
-Learn about hazard assessment, risk reduction, and engineering geology, as well as climate change and hydropower.
+Learn about hazard assessment, risk reduction, engineering geology, as well as climate change and hydropower.
 Engage with Nepali faculty and geology students from Nepal’s Tribhuvan University, who will also participate in the field portion of the program, subject to academic schedules.
 Students often become close with their fellow geology students from Nepal during the experience.

 MONEY MATTERS

-Be sure to discuss how study abroad costs are handled at your school with your study abroad advisor.
+SIT is an all-inclusively priced study abroad program – including academics costs, excursions, accommodations and meals, airport transfers, and health insurance.
+Be sure to discuss how study abroad costs are handled at your school with your study abroad advisor and read the website for more specific information.

 SCHOLARSHIPS